Nozzle extension: "Air-to-vacuum" engines

 For first stage rocket engines, the engine works with nozzle extension in disposed position during the first minutes of flight and expands it at some predefined level of air pressure.
 This scheme assumes the outer skirt of the bell is extended while the engine is functioning and its installation to working position happens in the upper layers of the atmosphere.
 It excludes problems with flow separation at sea level and increases efficiency of the engine in vacuum.
 For example, application of nozzle extension for liquid rocket engine NK-33 improves the value of specific impulse up to 15-20 sec for near-space conditions.
 Therefore, this scheme adjusts the system to ambient conditions along the trajectory or, in other words, allows altitude compensation.

 "Vacuum" engines

 Rocket engines of upper stages perform all their operations in space and therefore in a vacuum.
 In order to achieve maximum efficiency for this class of engines they need high area ratios.
 This makes the nozzles a very sizable part of the engine, which must be completely enclosed below the nose cone of a rocket.
 The payload fairing and supporting constructions must endure all stresses and loads during launch and flight.
 Consequently, the use of an outer expandable skirt in this case allows the size of the upper stage and payload fairing to be minimized, which in turn decreases the total mass of the nose cone.
-For these reasons, nozzle extensions are used for rocket engines RL-10 and RD-58.
+For these reasons, nozzle extensions are used for rocket engines RL10 and RD-58.